 The surgery telephone lines are open from 8.00 am - 6.30 pm Monday - Friday.
 Our doors open at 8.30am until 6.30pm.
 There is also a Saturday morning surgery by appointment only.

-You do not need to contact the surgery at 8.00am in order to see a doctor on the same day as we operate sit and wait clinics twice daily.
+You do not need to contact the surgery first thing in order to be seen as we operate sit and wait clinics throughout the day for patients with acute problems.
 Our telephone lines are very busy first thing in the morning, to avoid the rush you may wish to call after 10am if possible.
 Mondays are our busiest day and Monday mornings are particularly hectic so you may wish to avoid this time if you are able to do so.

 You can generally expect to be seen within 20 minutes of your appointment time (with the exception of our sit and wait clinics).
 When there is likely to be a longer delay patients will be given an explanation.
 If you have been waiting for over 15 minutes, please feel free to inform our receptionists.

 Please try to keep appointments and be punctual.
 If you cannot attend we'd be very grateful if you could tell us as soon as possible so that someone else can be given your appointment.
 If we are running late, please bear with us, there is sometimes a need to give patients extra consultation time.

 Seeing a doctor

 We try to operate as flexible an appointment system as possible.
 We offer both telephone and face-to-face consultations.
 Appointments can be booked up to four weeks in advance.
 Saturday morning GP appointments are also available from 9am and must be pre-booked in advance.

 We would encourage patients to consult with their usual GP whenever possible to maintain continuity of care.
 Routine consultations with a named GP can book up very quickly so we would advise patients to make appointments as early as possible.